 Maintaining a clear complexion is not always an easy task, especially if you have acne-prone skin.
 Taking care of your skin is all about balancing a variety of habits and making sure you remain consistent.
 Complete skin care isn’t only about finding the right acne treatment, although that is an important part of keeping your face looking fresh and vibrant.
 From your gym habits and eating behaviors to sleeping patterns and makeup proclivities, learning how to properly care for your skin is more than a one-step process.
-Using BioClarity with Floralux will help you tackle breakouts, but practicing these healthy skin habits will leave your skin even more luminous.
+Using BioClarity will help you tackle breakouts, but practicing these healthy skin habits will leave your skin even more luminous.

 Use this definitive guide on clear skin and keep your face looking vibrant and fresh, no matter your skin type.
 From treating back acne to learning how to prevent acne scarring, this guide will help you keep your skin clean and clear.

 Before you can create a skin care regimen, you need to understand what skin type you have.
 There are five general skin types: normal, oily, dry, combination, and sensitive.

 Those with normal skin types generally exhibit few blemishes, and they have small, barely visible pores, and a smooth skin texture.

 Those with oily skin experience quite a bit of shine, and very often struggle with acne breakouts.
 Excessive oil can result in larger pores, and you may find that your makeup “slides” of during the day without reapplication.